-I recently recorded a Life Talk (see above) on the seasons of life and things that are helpful to know when you are experiencing a crisis in life.
-I am currently in the mist of a crisis.
-I based the call on a concept I learned from Jim Rohn about the phases or seasons of life as well as a podcast I listened to 5 times because it was so helpful for me dealing with the recent loss of my Dad.
+I recently recorded a Life Talk (see above) on the seasons of life and things that are helpful to know when you are experiencing a crisis.
+I am currently in the midst of a crisis.
+I based the call on a concept I learned from Jim Rohn about the phases or seasons of life, as well as a podcast I listened to 5 times because it was so helpful for me dealing with the recent loss of my father.
 It has been extremely helpful to me and I hope it is helpful to your family.
 Here goes...

 I came across a story recently which describes the seasons of life really well.

 "There was a man who had four sons.
 He wanted his sons to learn to not judge things too quickly.
 So he sent them each on a quest, in turn, to go and look at a pear tree that was a great distance away.

 The first son went in the winter, the second in the spring, the third in summer, and the youngest son in the autumn.

 When they had all gone and come back, he called them together to describe what they had seen.